 Be aware that you may need to purchase a permit for various activities; hiking, camping, etc. Consequently, failure to have a permit is considered trespassing on a Federal Indian Reservation.
 Be sure to do your research when planning your visit.

-The visitor center is open 7 days a week, with the exception of a few holidays.
+The visitor center is open 7 days a week, except for a few holidays.
 Hours depend on the season.
 The Navajo Parks and Recreation site is helpful.
 Use the drop-down menu under Navajo Tribal Park to access the secondary menus for more information.
 The secondary menus weren’t clear to me at first.